 How To Survive The First 7 Days Of A Relationship Breakup

-Breakups are always hard, whether it’s your first or nth breakup.
+A relationship breakup is always hard, whether it’s your first or nth breakup.
 Even if you’re the person who initiated the breakup, you will still find it difficult to deal with day-to-day life without your significant other.
 The good news is, there are ways that can help you cope with your situation and make the transition easier.

-Why We Take Breakups So Hard
+Why We Take Relationship Breakups So Hard

-After a breakup, many of us usually reflect on what we’ve learned from the past relationship and what we want to improve on the next one.
-This is a healthy behavior which can turn out to be an unhealthy one when we take it too far, leading us to question our self-worth.
+After a relationship breakup, many of us usually reflect on what we’ve learned from the past relationship and what we want to improve on the next one.
+This is a healthy behaviour which can turn out to be an unhealthy one when we take it too far, leading us to question our self-worth.

 Researchers Lauren Howe and Carol Dweck conducted a study to discover why some people are haunted by their romantic past while others seem to move on with less difficulty.
 They asked their subjects to reflect on a time of romantic rejection and what’s their takeaway from it.
 They found out that romantic rejection can lead a person to uncover a hidden flaw that makes them question or change their view on themselves.
 These changes in self-definition can hinder post-rejection recovery.

-Getting Over a Breakup in 7 Days
+Getting Over a Relationship Breakup in 7 Days

-During the first 24 hours following a breakup, you are most likely flooded with questions especially with ‘what ifs.’
+During the first 24 hours following a relationship breakup, you are most likely flooded with questions especially with ‘what ifs.’
 And when the breakup happens so suddenly, it will seem too much to deal with that your mind may go numb and shut down, refusing to deal with your situation.